vczh-libraries/Document/Cpp.md

   - [ ] Default template argument.
   - [ ] `...` argument
     - `...` type argument is only allowed to appear as the last argument in a generic declaration.
+    - `...` types or expressions are only allowed in a place where we need a type list or an expression list
     - Only one `...` argument is allowed to appear in a `...` type or expression.
       - Type AST for `...` type, and expression AST for `...` expression.
     - When a `...` type argument is evaluated to `any_t`, it means we don't know how many types are bounded to this argument.
 Otherwise, it is evaluated to `{T, U, V}`.